 Areas of Research

 German and European literary and cultural history from the Middle Ages, Arthurian Studies, digital humanities, transcultural studies.

 Will Hasty is Waldo W. Neikirk Professor of German Studies and Co-Director of the Center for Medieval and Early Modern Studies.
 He has published widely on medieval and early modern German literature, particularly on medieval romance narratives.
 He is author of numerous books and has edited collections of essays and literary encyclopedias.

-- Will Hasty, The Medieval Risk-Reward Society.
+- The Medieval Risk-Reward Society.
 Courts, Adventure, and Love in the European Middle Ages (Columbus: The Ohio State University press, 2016).

-- Will Hasty, “The allure of Otherworlds: the Arthurian romances in Germany.”
-A Companion to Arthurian Literature.
-Ed.
+- “The Allure of Otherworlds: the Arthurian Romances in Germany,” in A Companion to Arthurian Literature, ed.
 Helen Fulton.
-Maldon, MA and Oxford: Wiley-Blackwell, 2009.
-175-188.
+(Maldon, MA and Oxford: Wiley-Blackwell, 2009), 175-188.

 - “Theorizing German Romance: The Excursus on Enite’s Horse and Saddle in Hartmann von Aue’s Erec,” in Seminar 43, 3 (2007): 253-264.